yumc-afk/SkyRL/skyrl-train/docs/examples/async.rst

 This example demonstrates how to implement asynchronous training with one-off pipelining, showcasing the flexibility of the training framework to support different execution plans with minimal code changes.

+The complete code from this example is available at `examples/async <https://github.com/NovaSky-AI/SkyRL/blob/main/skyrl-train/examples/async>`_.

 Overview
 --------